spdx/spdx-3-model/model/Licensing/Licensing.md

 ## Summary

-The Licensing Profile defines a minimum set of license information required to comply with typical license compliance use cases.
+The Licensing Profile defines a minimum set of license information to facilitate compliance with typical license  use cases.

 ## Description